 First are RNs (Registered Nurses), which comprise the highest percentage of the healthcare workforce.

-Second are advanced practice nurses; the current shortage of doctors has lead to an increased need for nurse practitioners that can diagnose and treat patients independently.
+Second, are advanced practice nurses; the current shortage of doctors has to lead to an increased need for nurse practitioners that can diagnose and treat patients independently.
 Also, the need for geriatric nurses has been on the rise and will continue to grow as the baby boomer generation grows.
 The field’s newest specialty, clinical nurse leaders, have been added to the healthcare docket to take on the challenges of new technology, treatments, and pharmaceuticals.
 They are tasked with smoothly implementing different practices and procedures into the established system, and this specialty is also poised to see massive growth.

 Lastly, all this need for new nursing professionals will see a rise in the need for nursing educators.

-If you’ve been considering a career in nursing, or advancing your current CNA or NA status, you’ve got a lot of options that will provide both ample opportunity and job security over the course of your lifetime.
+If you’ve been considering a career in nursing or advancing your current CNA or NA status, you’ve got a lot of options that will provide both ample opportunity and job security over the course of your lifetime.

 2. Healthcare IT